-There is a great need for affordable housing units for all four types of populations.
-Additionally, there is a great need for non-congregate shelters and housing, particularly for women who are survivors of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Human Trafficking where they can be safe and secure, and are provided with needed services.
+There is a need for affordable housing units for all four types of populations.
+Additionally, there is a need for non-congregate shelters and housing, particularly for women who are survivors of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Human Trafficking where they can be safe, secure, and provided with needed services.

 Since the start of the pandemic, there have been increasing difficulties encountered in protecting the health of individuals and families in the wake of contagious diseases.
-There is now the realization that there is a need for non-congregate shelters for all populations in case there are health issues in the future.
+There is now the realization that there is a need for more non-congregate shelters for all populations in case there are health issues in the future.

-There is a need for shelters that are accepting of/can accommodate the needs of persons with severe mental illness, who need more extensive support services; shelters for couples, families, and multigenerational families, shelters for persons with disabilities and the medically fragile, who may need different types of support services; and shelters that allow pets, since many people who are homeless who have pets emotionally can't abandon their pets (and sometimes their closest companion) to an unknown fate, just so that they are permitted to stay at a shelter.
+There is a need for shelters that are accepting of/can accommodate the needs of persons with severe mental illness, who need more extensive support services; shelters for couples, families, and multigenerational families; shelters for persons with disabilities and the medically fragile, who may need different types of support services; and shelters that allow pets, since many people who are homeless can't abandon their pets (and sometimes their closest companion) to an unknown fate, as a trade-off for permission to stay in a shelter.